Using masks in the workplace

 Accessibility and accommodations

-Not all people are able to wear masks, for example, because of a health condition.
+Some people may need to wear a more protective mask because of a health condition.
+Alternatively, not all people are able to wear masks, for example, because of a health condition.
 Develop a policy to address these situations before they arise.

 For people who need to have their faces seen, such as for lip reading, masks with clear panels are available for source control and PPE.
 Like all masks, these should securely cover the nose and mouth and fit closely to the face without gaps.
 If you choose to use a mask with clear panels as PPE, ensure that the mask is designed to meet this purpose.